-37. Think ahead to summer by trading that too-small bike for a bigger version at the Seattle Bike Swap on Sunday, February 10th (kids are free!).
+37. Think ahead to summer by trading that too-small bike for a bigger version at the annual Seattle Bike Swap on Sun., Feb.
+12, 2017.
+Kids under 15 are free!

 42. Find your neighborhood community center’s toddler playtime for some cheap, easy rainy day fun.

-45. Just as winter is coming to an end, the whales start to arrive in Puget Sound.
-Take your family out to see these magical beauties during their short winter-time visit.
+44. Just as winter is coming to an end, the whales start to arrive in Puget Sound.
+Take your family out to see these magical beauties during their short visit.

-48. For little airplane-lovers who are going winter stir-crazy, book a tour at the Boeing Museum in Everett and see where those planes are made (Psst!
+48. For little airplane lovers who are going winter stir-crazy, book a tour at the Boeing Museum in Everett and see where those planes are made.
+Psst!
 There’s a minimum height to go on the tour.
 Or take advantage of First Thursdays at The Museum of Flight when admission is free!

 49. Each month, the Seattle Children’s Museum picks a new theme.
 From castles and dragons, to everything hearts, to Gaelic and green, you’re sure to find lots of wintertime fun at this kiddie hot spot.